KEVINYZY/nilka/README.md

-Nilka is a very simple command-line utility to resize images in batches.
+zd Nilka is a very simple command-line utility to resize images in batches.

 **Attention**: I wrote it for my website.
 Convenience and saving bandwidth is my first concern, not image quality.